 If you lack inspiration or are unsure what to eat before a workout, here is a list to kick-start your workout routine.

 As a great source of vitamins and minerals, bananas are a dream pre-workout snack.
 Rich in natural sugars, they provide simple carbohydrates, which our body needs to stay energized during a workout.
 We especially like the fact that they exhibit various health beneficial properties.

 Potassium - A diet high in potassium benefits heart health and heart pressure.

-Vitamin B6 – It has a key role in metabolism, helps maintain the brain function, and keeps our hair and skin healthy.
+Vitamin B6 – It Plays a key role in metabolism, helps maintain brain function, and keeps our hair and skin healthy.